Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Blast

-Attacks with the **blast** quality affect all targets in the noted area, rolling separately for each affected character.
+Attacks with the blast quality affect all targets in the noted area, rolling separately for each affected character.
 Blast refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.

 #### Critical Damage

 Damage that reduces a target’s HP below zero decreases a target’s STR by the amount remaining.
-They must then make a STR save to avoid **critical damage**.
-Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.
+They must then make a STR save to avoid critical damage.
+Additionally, some enemies have special abilities or effects that are triggered when their target fails a critical damage save.

-Any PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
+A PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
 If left untreated, they die within the hour.
 If given aid and rest, they will probably stabilize: roll 1d100 on the Wounds Table.

 #### Ability Score Loss